 The 1500 was obviously very much a VW under the boxier skin: the engine was reconfigured into the “pancake” layout with the blower fan now mounted at the rear of the block.
 That means there’s actually a flat luggage compartment under that rear lid, which with the larger front compartment addressed one of the Beetle’s biggest shortcomings.

-A wider rear track (but still swing-axle), bigger brakes, and a more powerful 65 hp twin-carb engingine in the 1500S version combined with the drastically better visibility and somewhat better interior room to make the 1500 driving experience feel more up-to-date, for the early sixties.
+A wider rear track (but still swing-axle), bigger brakes, a front sway bar, and a more powerful 65 hp twin-carb engingine in the 1500S version combined with the drastically better visibility and somewhat better interior room to make the 1500 driving experience feel more up-to-date, for the early sixties.
 And VW’s superb material and build quality was still on full display.

 The driving experience was still a mixed bag: better than the Beetle 1200, by a pretty good margin, but the competition was closing in all a round, and the basic VW configuration was showing its limitations: handling quirks, performance, fuel economy, cramped quarters, etc. If it had appeared in 1958, it would have been hailed as a brilliant Porsche sedan.
 Here’s my CC on the 1600 fastback.